 Shipping and Receiving

-The Hyatt Regency Jacksonville Riverfront will only accept pre-paid packages.
+The Hyatt Regency Chicago will only accept prepaid packages.
 Any packages coming in C.O.D. will be refused by the hotel and no notification will be made by the hotel to the shipper.
-At the NEED_HOTEL we ask that you follow these simple guidelines for shipping and receiving anything.
-All materials, literature, products etc. that are shipped to the Hotel for your group’s meeting should be sent to the following address:
+All materials, literature, products etc. that are shipped to the Hotel for the conference should be sent to the following address:

 Hyatt Regency Chicago